How do I change my IP address?

 Before reading any of the below information, you need to be aware of some network basics.

 - Know the difference between a static IP address and a dynamic IP address.
-See each link for additional information about each of these terms.
+See each link for additional information about these terms.

-- When on the Internet, it is up to your Internet Service Provider (ISP) to assign and give you your network address seen by the Internet.
-When on a local network (LAN) or wide area network (WAN) the home or corporate router assigns the IP addresses.
+- When on the Internet, it is up to your ISP (Internet service provider) to assign and give you your network address seen by the Internet.
+When on a LAN (local area network) or WAN (wide area network), the home or corporate router assigns the IP addresses.

 Changing your Internet IP address

-When connecting to the Internet over a dial-up Modem, your ISP will assign your computer an address each time you connect.
-This means that often each time you connect you'll have a different IP address.
-If you're wanting to change your IP address, try disconnecting and reconnecting.
-If you're assigned the same address, disconnect for a few minutes and then reconncect.
+When connecting to the Internet over a dial-up modem, your ISP assigns your computer a different IP address each time you connect.
+To change your IP address, try disconnecting and reconnecting.
+If you're assigned the same address, disconnect for a few minutes and reconnect.

 Getting a new IP address may be as simple as disconnecting the power to your broadband modem.
 Disconnect the power from the modem and leave it disconnected for a few minutes.
-If you have a network router connected to the modem, we also suggest disconnecting the power to the router.
+If you have a network router connected to the modem, we also suggest disconnecting the power to the router to reset the IP.

-If disconnecting the power to the modem and router did not work it may still be saved in your router configuration.
-Try releasing and renewing the Internet IP Address for the router.
+If disconnecting the power to the modem and router did not work, it may still be saved in your router configuration.
+Try releasing and renewing the IP address for the router.
 Steps on how to do this can vary depending on the router.
-However, is often done through the Status or setup in the router setup.
+However, it's often done through the Status or set up in the router setup.

 Contact the ISP

-Finally, if all of the above suggestions still prevent you from changing your IP address it's possible the ISP may have a long lease settings that prevents a new IP address from being assigned unless it is abandoned for days.
-In this situation, its usually easiest to contact the ISP to get the IP address changed.
+If none of the above suggestions help, your ISP may prevent a new IP address from being assigned unless it's abandoned for days.
+In this situation, it's usually easiest to contact the ISP to get the IP address changed.